 - 4. The progress of the candidate shall be considered by the Committee following report from the School in accordance with the procedures established within the School and previously noted by the Committee. - (i) The research proposal will be reviewed as soon as feasible after enrolment.
 For a full-time student this will normally be during the first year of study, or immediately following a period of prescribed coursework.
-This review will focus on the viability of the research proposal. - School is used here and elsewhere in these conditions to mean any teaching unit authorized to enrol research students and includes a department where that department is not within a school, a centre given approval by the Academic Board to enrol students, and an interdisciplinary unit within a faculty and under control of the Dean of the Faculty.
-Enrolment is permitted in more than one such teaching unit.

-(ii) Progress in the course will be reviewed within twelve months of the first review.
+This review will focus on the viability of the research proposal. - (ii) Progress in the course will be reviewed within twelve months of the first review.
 As a result of either review the Committee may cancel enrolment or take such other action as it considers appropriate.
 Thereafter, the progress of the candidate will be reviewed annually.

-- 5.(1) On completing the program of study a candidate shall submit a thesis embodying the results of the investigation. - (2) The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis. - (3) The thesis shall comply with the following requirements: - (a) it must be an original and significant contribution to knowledge of the subject; - (b) the greater proportion of the work described must have been completed subsequent to enrolment for the decree; - (c) it must be written in English except that a candidate in the Faculty of Arts and Social Sciences may be required by the Committee to write a thesis in an appropriate foreign language: - (d) it must reach a satisfactory standard of expression and presentation: - (e) it must consist of an account of the candidate's own research but in special cases work done conjointly with other persons may be accepted provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis. - (5) Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6)It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+- 5. (1) On completing the program of study a candidate shall submit a thesis embodying the results of the investigation. - (2) The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis. - (3) The thesis shall comply with the following requirements: - (a)it must be an original and significant contribution to knowledge of the subject; - (b) the greater proportion of the work described must have been completed subsequent to enrolment for the degree; - (c) it must be written in English except that a candidate in the Faculty of Arts and Social Sciences may be required by the Committee to write a thesis in an appropriate foreign language; - (d) it must reach a satisfactory standard of expression and presentation; - (e) it must consist of an account of the candidate's own research but in special cases work done conjointly with other persons may be accepted provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis. - (5) Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6) It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
 Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.